2024-foss4g-europe/2024-foss4g-europe.github.io/content/tartu2024.md

 What Tartu 2024 activities take place during the week of our FOSS4GE conference?
 Let's have a look at a few suggestions by the LOC members.
-The list is not exhaustive by all means an more can found at the **{{< extlink href="https://tartu2024.ee/en" title="Tartu2024"
+The list is not exhaustive by all means and more can found at the **{{< extlink href="https://tartu2024.ee/en" title="Tartu2024"